 Failure coding works best when it reflects how work is actually performed.

 When that alignment exists, it becomes a powerful tool for understanding performance and improving reliability.
+Consistent failure codes feed directly into root cause analysis, reliability metrics like MTBF, and longer-term asset performance tracking.

 It is one of the clearest examples of how strengthening data quality directly supports better outcomes.